olynch/SortingOutSorting/README.md

 ###Credits

-For json.cpp and json.h, credit goes to Jeff Weinstein (SuperEasyJSON (c) 2013).
+For json.cpp and json.h, credit goes to Jeff Weinstein (SuperEasyJSON &copy; 2013).
 It's simple, compact, and easy to add in, and I appreciate that.